 golden rules of custom injection mold design

-Before you start a new mold design, the particular plastic mold designer should be owning the next data (some components of that have been already stated).
+Before you start a new mold design, the particular plastic mold designer should be owning the next data .

 Tool features the following:

 - Type of mold e.g., two-plate, three-plate, split line, cam，side core and hot runner, etc.

 - Type of gate

 1. Be sure to understand just what the customer wants.
 Do not try to guess.

 2. Follow the estimator’s original design ideas and approved customer drawings in order to be sure the molding will be produced as estimated and as quoted.
 If departure from the original idea is necessary, notify the estimator and the customer for their approvals.